-- Improve your weak areas by doing focused content study and completing practice problems (2.5 hours)
+- Improve your weak areas by doing focused content study and practice problems (2.5 hours)

 - Take and score a second practice exam (4 hours)

-Repeat the steps above as often as you need to in order to make sure you've eliminated all your weaknesses for the AP exam and are ready when it comes time to test day.
+Repeat the steps above as often as you need to in order to make sure you've eliminated all your weaknesses for the AP Environmental Science exam and are ready for test day.

-AP Environmental Science has the lowest average AP score of any exam.
-If you want to beat the odds, taking practice tests is one of the best ways to improve your chances of earning a high score.
-While official practice materials give you the most accurate idea of what will be on the real AP exam, there are high-quality unofficial practice tests out there as well.
+AP Environmental Science currently has the second-lowest pass rate of any AP exam.
+If you want to beat the odds, taking full practice tests is one of the best ways to improve your chances of earning a high score.
+While official practice materials will give you the most accurate idea of what to expect on the real AP exam, there are many high-quality, unofficial practice tests out there, too.

-During your first semester in the class, you should use practice tests to get yourself familiar with the free-response questions and solidify your knowledge of specific topic areas.
-Second semester is when you can begin taking full-length practice exams to get an idea of how well you're doing and where you need to improve.
+During your first semester in your AP Enviro class, try to use practice tests to get yourself familiar with the free-response questions and solidify your knowledge of specific topic areas.
+Second semester is when you can begin taking full-length practice exams to get an idea of how well you're doing and where you need to improve before test day.

 The free-response section is typically the hardest part of the AP Enviro exam.
-Check outthis guide to learn more about what it'll cover and how to get a high score.
+Check out this guide to learn more about what it covers and how to get a high score on it.

 Need help starting or continuing your review for AP Enviro?
-We have acomplete guide to reviewing for the AP Environmental Science exam that'll walk you through each step you need to follow.
+Our complete guide to reviewing for the AP Environmental Science exam will walk you through each step you need to follow.